falcosecurity/contrib/README.md

 When adding a new directory, propose your motivations to the [maintainers](OWNERS).

-All contributions under this repository get the "*Sandbox*" status as per [this proposal](https://github.com/falcosecurity/falco/blob/master/proposals/20200506-artifacts-scope-part-1.md#contrib).
+All contributions under this repository get the [*sandbox* status](https://github.com/falcosecurity/evolution/blob/main/REPOSITORIES.md#sandbox).